tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ![Alt text](images/5-4.png)

-After confirming the compilation was successful, we created an empty file called "badfile", which is the file our program will read, using the `touch` command:
+After confirming the compilation was successful, we had to create the "badfile", because our program would throw an error if the file did not exist, thus impossibilitating the debugging.
+To do that, we used the `touch` command like so:

 ```bash
 $ touch badfile